Creative-Baby-Shower-Ideas.com

 Sara M. from Fort Worth, Texas

 I made this diaper cake out of 75 size 2 Huggies Supreme diapers.
 They have the cutest design, both on the front and the back.
 I rolled them into three tiers using a paper towel roll for the middle support and a 16" cake base at the bottom.
 I used baby items such as baby socks, wash clothes, pacifiers, and spoons for decoration.
-Tied ribbon around each tier and around the decorations and topped it with artificial Gerber Daisies.
+Tied ribbon around each tier and around the decorations and topped it with artificial Gerbera Daisies.
 If you would rather use live flowers, find a tall thin vase for your middle support.

 Can make baby diaper cakes for local baby showers in Dallas/Fort Worth, please call for a quote 817-358-0935.